electron/electron-docs/README.md

 This package:

-- Downloads docs for any version of Electron
-- Downloads the latest version of Electron by default
+- downloads a tarball from GitHub and slurps up all the markdown files in `/doc`.
+- does not alter the source markdown.
-- Returns a JSON array of documents
+- returns a JSON array of doc objects with stringified file contents therein.
+- fetches the latest electron by default, but any version can be fetched.
-- Supports promises or callbacks
+- supports promises or callbacks.
-- Can be used programmatically or on the command line
+- can be used programmatically.
+- has a CLI that writes JSON to STDOUT.

 ## Installation